iainctduncan/scheme-for-pd/README.md

 ## Credits and License
 Scheme for Pd was created by Iain C T Duncan, 2021

-s7 Scheme was created by Bill Schottstaedt.
+s7 Scheme was created by Bill Schottstaedt, based originally on Tiny Scheme.

 Scheme for Pd and s7 are open source under the BSD-2 license.
 You may use these in whatever kind of project you wish!